 That’s why, above all else, you want socks that are warm, comfortable and also wick away moisture.

-In other words, avoid cotton.
+In other words, avoid polyester.
 I personally swear by these merino wool socks which are warm, comfy, and most of all, DO NOT SMELL!

 I literally wore the same pair for a week during a winter trip in Canada for research, and even after a week of sweaty trodding, they were odour-free.
-I was mind blown… plus they have sheep on them, so…
+These would be great for layering underneath thick wool socks on colder days.

-I always bring a pair of ridiculously thick wool socks just in case temperatures are worse than I anticipated (which is 99% of the time).
+I always bring at least one pair of ridiculously thick wool socks just in case temperatures are worse than I anticipated (which is 99% of the time).

-I recently invested in this pair and I can’t recommend them enough – so comfy with some padding along the heel so you can do plenty of walking while staying comfy.
+I recently invested in a pair similar to these and I can’t recommend them enough – so comfy with some padding along the heel so you can do plenty of walking while staying comfy.

 1 pair of warm, comfortable boots